NickHo2048/Lab-Reports/lab-report-1-week-2.md

 ## Step 3: Remotely Connecting
-Type `SSH cs15l...@ieng6.ucsd.edu` on your computer; then enter your password.
+Type `ssh cs15l...@ieng6.ucsd.edu` on your computer; then enter your password.
 ![RemoteConnectPicture](RemoteConnection.png)